Orchha Fort complex: Jahangir Mahal

 Jahangir Mahal is a palace that was exclusively built by Bir Singh Deo in 1605 to humor the Mughal emperor Jahangir who was a guest of the Maharaja for one night only.
 The palace is built in four levels with architectural features of both Muslim and Rajput architecture.
 Its layout is a symmetrical square, built in the inner courtyard of the fort, and has eight large domes.
 It has a plethora of rooms with arcaded openings, projecting platforms and windows with lattice design work.
 The roof above the top floor of this Mahal is accessed through a steep stairway.
 It provides views of the temples and the Betwa River outside the fort complex.
 The palace also houses a small archaeological museum.

-The entrance gate from this palace, which was earlier the main gate and which has carved ornamentation, leads to the royal baths and then to an small subpalace, built within a garden in typical Mughal architectural style: the Pravin Rai Mahal.
+The entrance gate from this palace, which was earlier the main gate and which has carved ornamentation, leads to the royal baths and then to a small subpalace, built within a garden in typical Mughal architectural style: the Pravin Rai Mahal.
 This was built for Rai Parveen, the female escort of the Raja Indrajit; her large-size portrait in a revealing and seductive attire adorns hall in this Mahal.
 She was a poet and musician.
 The building is a double-storied structure built with bricks, rising to the height of the trees in the surrounding, Anand Mahal gardens.
 The garden is laid out with octagonal flower beds and has good network of water supply.
 There are niches in the Mahal which permit natural light to the main hall and smaller rooms.

 It is said that Emperor Akbar (r.
 1556 – 1605) who was enamored by Parveen's beauty, had taken her to his palace in Agra to be his courtesan.
 But Parveen, who wanted to get out of the situation, composed a gazal or a couplet which stated her status as an already used woman not fit for an emperor, which enabled her to get release from Akbar's court and return to Orchha.